 Victoria Sponge – Perfect Cake For Sharing

 Victoria sponge cake is the simplest cake recipes of them all.
-And isn’t it just sometimes wonderful to have a fairly plain cake?
+And isn’t it just sometimes wonderful to have a traditional, simple cake?
 Amongst friends there is a lot that can be resolved over tea and cake.
-Tears can be dried, problems solved and new ideas and plans invented – all with the comfort and distraction of a well baked cake.
-Fancy cup cakes have their place, Coffee Cake and Lemon Drizzle are welcome at times.
-But you can’t beat a Victoria sponge to help you drink your tea and put a little sweetness into your life.
+Tears can be dried, problems solved and new ideas and plans hatched – all with the comfort and distraction of a well baked cake.

 Tea and cake – such a simple pleasure, thoroughly delightful, and a plain cake, well made is perfect